 Last St. Patrick’s Day I made a super cute suspender skirt from Little Lizard King.
 I went all out with the holiday theme and used sparkly shamrocks that definitely made it a St. Patrick’s Day skirt as opposed to a green spring skirt.

-This year I wanted to do something different, something that could be worn again (well, that skirt does actually still fit…) throughout Spring.
+This year I wanted to do something different, something that my little sweet pea could again (well, that skirt does actually still fit…) throughout the coming months.
 I’ve had my eye on this pleated shirt tutorial and wanted to try something similar.

 I was able to get this ~18mo size tunic from a 0.675yd remnant I picked up at JoAnn’s a year or so ago but I needed to use other fabric for the binding.